yegor256/blog/_drafts/_lazy.md

 [#NoAltruism]().
 This literally means that
 you should always and only think about yourself and your personal profit.
-You should not try to improve the project, to increase its quality, to fix the code, or to refactor anything, ... unless you are paid for it.
+You should not try to improve the project, to increase its quality, to fix the code, or to refactor anything... unless you are paid for it.

-First of all, when the task, which are you going to be paid for, is in front of you and you can't understand how to solve it, don't _blame_ yourself.
+First of all, when the task, which you are going to be paid for, is in front of you and you can't understand how to solve it, don't _blame_ yourself.
 You are not supposed to be an expert in the legacy code you just opened up.
 Strictly speaking, you are not supposed to be an expert in anything.